rocicorp/mono/packages/replicache/doc/docs/howto/blobs.md

 });
 ```

-One thing worth pointing out here is that the `addBlob` mutator does not have to
+The server side implementation of the `addBlob` mutator does not have to do
-do much in the push response.
+much.
 It can just store the key and value as pushed.
-It
+It is important that the
-is important that the client view includes the key-value pair for this blob.
-The
+client view includes the key-value pair for this blob.
+A better implementation
-server should set `shouldUpload` depending on wether the blob has been uploaded.
+would be to set `shouldUpload` depending on wether the blob has been uploaded or
+not.

 #### Syncing the blobs